J-Siu/johnsiu.com/content/blog/go-mygit.md

 ### What It Does

 > These are the reasons "mygit" got created.
+- Parallel processing multiple repository, eg. pushing 10 repos at the same time
+- Pushing same repo to multiple git servers which are not mirrored
 - Set up same set of git remote repeatedly
-- Pushing same repo to multiple git servers which are not mirrored
-- Update some repository info on git server
+- Update repository info on git server(api)

 ### What It Does Not

-- Replacing `git` command. (`git` command is required for git function to work.)
+- Replace `git` command. (`git` command is required for git function to work.)
-- Replacing Github cli `gh` (`go-mygit` only cover very few api in comparison.)
+- Replace Github cli `gh` (`go-mygit` only cover very few api in comparison.)

 ### Features